Teeth blackening: Literature

-The Philippines
+Philippines

 In the Philippines, Spanish colonial official and historian, Antonio de Morga, recorded in his book, Sucesos de las Islas Filipinas (1609), on how local men and women of the Philippines cared and presented themselves at the time.
 It was noted by Morga:

 The late 19th century Filipino nationalist, writer, and polymath, José Rizal, commented in his annotations to Morga's account that: "This custom still exists...
 This custom exists also among the married women of Japan, as a Sign of their chastity.
 It is now falling into disuse."

 Thailand

-Teeth blackening was practiced in Thailand since the very early kingdoms of Sukhothai, Lanna and Ayutthaya through betel chewing.
-The dark red black stain left on the teeth was considered a sign of beauty, and betel nut chewing was an activity performed during courtship.
+In Thailand, teeth darkening was an established symbol of beauty, achieved for centuries with a paste called misi, and love poems used to compare the dyed teeth of the beloveds to ebony and other valuable woods.
+When the 19th-century Thai king Mongkut lost his teeth, he replaced them with artificial teeth carved from dark red sappan wood.

+Eastern India

+Colouring teeth black was a tradition practised by various tribes of Eastern Himalayas, Naga Hills and Manipur in India, such as the Konyak Nagas and the Wancho Nagas.

 Other areas

-Teeth blackening has been documented throughout a number of other peoples in the Far East:
+Teeth blackening has been documented throughout a number of other peoples in Asia and Oceania: